digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/upgrading.rst

     .. failure:: participant.start()

 The database schema definitions are versioned and hashed.
 This error informs us about the current database schema version and how many migrations need to be applied.
-This check runs on every startup of the node, so if the node starts, the migrations were successful.
+This check runs at startup, so if the node starts, the migrations were successful.

 We can now force the migration to a new schema using: